No end in sight to long, painful wait for reunion across the Causeway

 However, she is her family's sole breadwinner and returning to visit her mother would put a strain on their finances.

-Since Monday last week, people from Singapore or Malaysia are allowed to travel on compassionate grounds under the Death and Critical Illness Emergency Visit scheme to see their family members for emergency reasons.
+Since May 17, people from Singapore or Malaysia have been allowed to travel on compassionate grounds under the Death and Critical Illness Emergency Visit scheme to see their family members for emergency reasons.

 Even so, most of those with relatives across the border are not faced with critical situations.